 Terrorists cause earth-shaking destruction by implementing their evil plots, but other people can provoke varying degrees of devastation.
-Criminals puncture a sense of security in the lives of victims.
+Criminals puncture the sense of security in the lives of victims.
 Those in positions of authority can erode confidence by lashing out with impatience at those who hinder progress or lack understanding.
 Apathetic individuals withhold respect and assistance for needy souls.

 Our words, facial expressions, actions, or indifference can either crack the foundation of someone’s joy or add bricks to their wall of hope.

 As patriots, we honor heroes as well as families who were forever changed by 9-11.
 If we are to follow in the footsteps of those heroes, we must focus on protecting and caring for our fellow man.

 As individuals, we can help build a strong nation by seeking God as we edify families, friends, churches, workplaces, and communities one person at a time.
 Paul instructed believers:

 Therefore encourage one another and build one another up, just as you are doing.